PAGASA: Postwar Era (1945–1972): Rebirth

-In 1947, the central office of the Weather Bureau was moved to Marsman Building (opposite Pier 15 at the Port Area of Manila), while the Forecasting Center was transferred to the old Balagbag terminal (site of the first terminal of Manila International Airport) and became the Manila Main Meteorological Office (MMMO).
+In 1947, the central office of the Weather Bureau was moved to Marsman Building, opposite Pier 15 at the Port Area of Manila, while the Forecasting Center was transferred to the old Balagbag terminal, site of the first terminal of Manila International Airport, and became the Manila Main Meteorological Office (MMMO).
 The first post-war geophysical observatory of the bureau was established in 1949 behind the campus of the University of the Philippines in Diliman.
-In 1948, a set of electromagnetic photorecording seismographs was installed to improve its seismological services.
+In 1948, a set of electromagnetic photo recording seismographs was installed to improve its seismological services.
 On April 5, 1949, the Philippines was admitted into the World Meteorological Organization (WMO), with the Weather Bureau as its national meteorological service.
-In the same year, temperature, relative humility and pressure observations in the upper atmosphere were made twice daily by the Laoag, Cebu and Zamboanga field stations.
+In the same year, temperature, relative humidity, and pressure observations in the upper atmosphere were made twice daily by the Laoag, Cebu and Zamboanga field stations.

-In 1950, a teletype service connected the MMMO to Clark Air Force Base, US Naval Station Sangley Point and the Bureau of Telecommunications (precursor to the current National Telecommunications Commission.
-Moreover, exchange of weather reports with foreign countries, aircraft-in-flight and four aeronautical stations in the country – Laoag, Legazpi, Cebu & Zamboanga began at this year.
+In 1950, a teletype service-connected the MMMO to Clark Air Force Base, US Naval Station Sangley Point and the Bureau of Telecommunications (precursor to the current National Telecommunications Commission.
+Moreover, the exchange of weather reports with foreign countries, aircraft-in-flight, and four aeronautical stations in the country – Laoag, Legazpi, Cebu & Zamboanga began this year.
 Private radio systems and the then National Civil Defense Administration also helped to facilitate the reception of data and dissemination of the forecasts and warnings.
 In 1954, radio transmissions of time signals (which were done seven times daily) began in the geophysical observatory (which was now called Astronomical Observatory at this time).

 Weather surveillance radar was first installed in the Philippines in 1963 atop the Central Office of the Weather Bureau (but this was destroyed beyond repair by a fire in 1978).In 1965, on its centenary, half of the weather stations across the country were already linked with each other by single side-band radio transceivers, forming an independent meteorological communication system.
 In 1968, the Philippines joined the Typhoon Committee formed by the Economic Commission for Asia and the Far East (ECAFE, now Economic and Social Commission for Asia and the Pacific or ESCAP) and the WMO.
-The following year saw the transfer of the central office from the Marsman Building to 1424, Quezon Boulevard Extension in Quezon City.
-The same year also ushered the 5-year "WMO Training and Research Project, Manila".
+1969 saw the transfer of the central office from the Marsman Building to 1424, Quezon Boulevard Extension in Quezon City.

+1969 also ushered in the 5-year "WMO Training and Research Project, Manila".
 Composed of the Institute of Meteorology in the Weather Bureau and the Department of Meteorology in the University of the Philippines, the project aimed to meet the training needs of the country's meteorological personnel and to carry out research in various fields of meteorology.
-The institute provided technical in-service training in various levels while the Department offered a post-graduate course leading to a Master of Science degree in meteorology.
+The institute provided technical in-service training at various levels while the Department offered a post-graduate course leading to a Master of Science degree in meteorology.
 With the implementation of the project, the acquisition of an IBM 1130 was realized and computerization in the bureau came of age.
 A telemetry system in the Marikina River Basin was then set up which led to the bureau's initial efforts in flood forecasting.